 The weights are very helpful in giving us data to track what each cow and here bull are producing.
 We then use this data to help make decisions on if any cows are not producing adequately.
 We can also use the weights to help us in choosing replacement heifers.
 We like to keep replacement heifers that are over 600 lbs.
 We always keep any calves that are under 500 lbs and these small calves are fed over the winter and then put on pasture as our grass fed beef.

-After weighing and sorting, the calves are turned out onto our hayfields, ready for our shipping day on Oct 13th.
+After weighing and sorting, the calves are turned out onto our hayfields, ready for our shipping day in the middle of October.

 We enter all of this data into our cattle management software program called CattleMax.
 We can then have detailed production records on all of our cows and bulls.
 We also track all of the vaccines and antibiotics that we give to our animals so that we carefully follow all the necessary withdrawl timeframes.

-We will be having our local veterinarian come and preg check each cow later this month to see when she is due to calve in the spring.
+We will be having our local veterinarian come and preg check each cow in October to see when she is due to calve in the spring.
 Each cow that is late or is not bred (“open”) is marked down and then we use our cattle records to make a decision on if she will be kept for another year.
 I will be sure to post some photos and videos of this later in the month.

 Flushing the Ewes